 If the discoloration is sudden, there may be some activity that has disturbed the direction or rate of flow in the City water main, such as use of a fire hydrant or a water main valve in your vicinity.
 Discolored water comes from internal pipe rust and sediment getting stirred up.
 When this happens the water is still safe.
 However, the water may be unappealing, so we recommend that you wait until it clears before drinking it.

 The water should clear on its own.
 Try running the cold water for a few minutes to see if it is clearing or still discolored.
-If the water does not clear, let the water sit for an hour.
-Then run the water for a few minutes and flush the toilet a couple of times.
-If the water remains discolored, please contact Customer Service at (206) 684-3000.
-If your home is located on a dead-end line, it may take longer to clear up and our crews may come out to flush the pipe.
+If the water does not clear, let the water sit for 1 to 2 hours.
+Then run cold water for a few minutes in your bathtub or shower.
+If your home is located on a dead-end line, it may take longer to clear up.
+If the water remains discolored, please contact Operations Response Center at (206) 386-1800.

 Avoid running hot water if the cold water is still discolored.
 This will minimize filling the hot water tank with turbid water.
 If you are washing clothes at the time, it is better to stop the cycle while it is full and wait until clean water is available to finish.
 If you allow the water to empty from the washing machine and go into the spin cycle it is more likely to cause permanent staining to the laundry items.